Dedicated to the older writer

 If you’re over 60 and you’d like to do more with your writing, this is the place for you.

-We publish new short stories by older writers from across the world and we run regular writing competitions.
+As a social enterprise dedicated to the older writer, we publish new short stories from across the world and we run regular writing competitions.

 Winning stories are published here on our website.
-For the top three stories plus Highly Commended listings plus details of our free feedback offer, see our Winners/Highly Commended pages.
+For the top three stories plus Highly Commended listings AND details of our free feedback offer, see our Winners/Highly Commended pages.

 The best short stories are selected for our showcase Anthology.
 Buy the WriteTime THREE book here.